leechee/Twilight/README.md

 - [X] Attempted to implement charge state

 #### 11/18/2023
-- [X] No changes yet... need to focus on studying for finals
+- [X] Holding off project for now, need to focus on studying for finals

+#### 12/16/2023
+- [X] AI for enemies is very buggy - attempting to fix it
+- [X] Will work on dash function soon